jaslam94/Junaid.GoogleGemini.Net/README.md

 Configuration input can be used to control the content generation by configuring [model parameters](https://ai.google.dev/docs/concepts#model_parameters) and by using [safety settings](https://ai.google.dev/docs/safety_setting_gemini).

-An example of setting `configuration` parameter of type `GenerateContentConfiguration` and passing it to the `GenereateContentAsync` method of `TextService` is as follows:
+An example of setting the `configuration` parameter of type `GenerateContentConfiguration` and passing it to the `GenereateContentAsync` method of `TextService` is as follows:

 ```csharp
 var configuration = new GenerateContentConfiguration